olegtarasov/esphome-docs/components/opentherm.rst

 - ``auto_min_value`` (boolean): Automatically configure the minimum value to a value reported by the boiler.
 Not available for all inputs.

-The following inputs are available:
+The following numerical values are available:

 - ``t_set``: Control setpoint: temperature setpoint for the boiler's supply water (°C)